aaronland/go-marc/README.md

 It is not possible to dynamically limit the map to the zoom range and tile extent of a given "tilepack" database.
 Yet.
 I'm working on it.

-There are precompile databases with global tile coverage for zoom levels 1-10, 11 and 12 available on the Internet Archive:
+There are precompiled databases with global tile coverage for zoom levels 1-10, 11 and 12 available on the Internet Archive:

 * [Global tiles, zoom levels 1 through 10](https://archive.org/details/nextzen-world-2019-1-10) (1.8GB)
 * [Global tiles, zoom level 11](https://archive.org/details/nextzen-world-2019-1-10) (3.5GB)